Puskás Akadémia FC: On the pitch history

+2010s

+Puskás won the 2012–13 Nemzeti Bajnokság II and were promoted to the Nemzeti Bajnokság I. Puskás could win 21 matches and drew only seven times.
+The club were beaten only twice during the season.

+In the first season of the top tier (2013–14 Nemzeti Bajnokság I), Puskás finished 14th and escaped from the relegation.
+The club collected 31 point.
+On 28 September 2013, Puskás surprisingly beat Ferencváros 3-1 at home on game week 9 of the 2013-14 Nemzeti Bajnokság I season.

+In the 2014–15 Nemzeti Bajnokság I, Puskás finished 10th and escaped from relegation.
+Puskás also received a license from the Hungarian Football Federation during the transformation of the Nemzeti Bajnokság I. The transformation meant that the number of clubs were reduced to 12 from 16 and clubs such as Győr and Kecskemét were relegated even if they finished in the eighth and ninth position respectively.

 On the 30th matchday of the 2015–16 Nemzeti Bajnokság I season, Robert Jarni was dismissed due to the defeat against Békéscsaba 1912 Előre at the Pancho Aréna on 16 April 2016 resulting Puskás Akadémia's last position and relegation for the first time in history.

 On 22 December 2016, Attila Pintér was appointed as the head coach of the club.
 Pintér left Mezőkövesdi SE, playing in the 2016–17 Nemzeti Bajnokság I season, for Puskás Akadémia.

 On 21 May 2017, Puskás Akadémia won the 2016–17 Nemzeti Bajnokság II season after a goalless draw against Ceglédi VSE in Albertirsa.
 As a consequence, Puskás Akadémia got promoted to the 2017–18 Nemzeti Bajnokság I season.
 They could return to the first division after spending only one year in the second division.

 On 12 June 2017, András Komjáti, previously manager of Vasas SC, was appointed as the club director.

 Before the start of the 2017–18 Nemzeti Bajnokság I, Puskás Akadémia signed Molnár from Mezőkövesd, Radó from Ferencváros, thus becoming the third most valuable team in the 2017–18 season of the Nemzeti Bajnokság I.

 On 4 June 2018, Pintér was sacked after finishing 6th in the 2017–18 Nemzeti Bajnokság I.

 On 8 December 2018, after a 1–1 draw against Paksi FC Benczés was sacked due to the negative results.
 The club finished 9th before the winter break.
 Therefore, András Komjáti would be the interim manager on the last match day of the 2018–19 Nemzeti Bajnokság I.

 On 29 December 2018, János Radoki, who was born in Mór, was appointed as the manager of the club.
 Radoki previously played 25 matches in the 1999–2000 Bundesliga in SSV Ulm as a player.
 He managed the U-17 team of FC Augsburg and the U-19 team of Greuther Fürth.
 On 7 April 2019, Radoki was replaced by András Komjáti after a shocking defeat (0–4) at home against Kisvárda FC.